Starfish-develop/Starfish/docs/api/grid_tools.rst

 *Grid interfaces* are classes designed to abstract the interaction with the raw synthetic stellar libraries under a common interface.
 The :obj:`RawGridInterface` class is designed to be extended by the user to provide access to any new grids.
 Currently there are extensions for three main grids:

  1. `PHOENIX spectra <http://phoenix.astro.physik.uni-goettingen.de/>`_ by T.O.
-Husser et al 2013
+Husser et al 2013 :class:`PHOENIXGridInterface`
- 2. Kurucz spectra by Laird and Morse (available to CfA internal only)
+ 2. Kurucz spectra by Laird and Morse (available to CfA internal only) :class:`KuruczGridInterface`
- 3. `PHOENIX BT-Settl <http://phoenix.ens-lyon.fr/Grids/BT-Settl/>`_ spectra by France Allard
+ 3. `PHOENIX BT-Settl <http://phoenix.ens-lyon.fr/Grids/BT-Settl/>`_ spectra by France Allard :class:`BTSettlGridInterface`

 There are two interfaces provided to the PHOENIX/Husser grid: one that includes alpha enhancement and another which restricts access to 0 alpha enhancement.